alban-read/M1-MICRO-FORTH/riscish.md

 When typing commands in the outer interpreters command line, and when compiling new words, the token interpreter is NOT even running, the outer interpreter and the token compiler are written in Assembler (objecive learn ARM64, not learn FORTH), this provides some benefits to the design.

-This makes the token interpeter highly inspectable, and easy to support tracing and single stepping etc.
+This makes the compiled token interpeter highly inspectable, and easy to support tracing and single stepping etc.

 ```FORTH